HardikPrabhu/hardikprabhu.github.io/_posts/2024-12-22-Measure and Probability Theory - I.md

 ---

-These blogs focus on key concepts from the books that I found valuable.
+This blog focus on key concepts from the books that I found valuable.
 While I will generally omit proofs, I'll point out notable insights that are essential.
 For understanding them in detail, I encourage reading the books themselves and working out the chapter exercises.
 The goal is to keep track of all the essential theorems and ideas required for generative modelling.

 The books are available here: